Back to Blog

 Complete DS-160 Form

 Fill out at ceac.state.gov.
 Takes about 90 minutes.
-Every answer will be on the officer's screen during your interview — be accurate and remember what you wrote.
+Submit 48-72 business hours before your interview — consulates now need time for social media pre-screening.
+Every answer will be on the officer's screen — be accurate and remember what you wrote.
+List all social media accounts from the last 5 years and set them to public.
 Use our DS-160 Checker to catch errors before submitting.

 4